pimpcapital/ParallelGit/README.md

      ├──index.jsp
      └──style.css
 ```
-Because all object references in Git are the hash values of their contents, whenever a file's content has changed, its hash value also changes and so do their parent directories'.
+Because all object references in Git are the hash values of their contents, whenever a file's content has changed, its hash value also changes and so do its parent directories'.

 **All changes are staged in memory before committed to the repository**.
 There is no write access made to the hard drive when `MyFactory.java` is being updated.